 Captivated by Chaya’s amazing attributes, the seed of an idea began to grow in Sandi’s mind.
 Collaborating with MATTER over the course of this year, that seed has grown into a full-fledged campaign to plant Chaya trees throughout Zimbabwe, with the goal of increasing the health of the nation and empowering women with training on how to grow and cook the leaves of the tree.

 Our idea is simple.
 For a mere $7, you can provide one Chaya tree that will supplement the nutrition for one person for a lifetime.
-Cuttings from that tree will be shared with 10 others, who will share their cuttings with 10 more and so on, creating exponential impact as we fill the Zimbabwean landscape with this powerhouse of a plant.
+Cuttings from that tree will be shared with 10 others, who will share their cuttings with 10 more and so on, creating exponential impact as we fill the Zimbabwean landscape with this powerhouse of a plant and its nutritious leaves, leveraging this valuable food source.

 Designer Susan Block, who was also on the Zimbabwe trip and is an avid supporter of the campaign, explained her enthusiasm, “I’m involved in many charities but this one is special.
 This little jewel of a tree that provides balanced nutrition and improved health, that is not only easy to grow but is beautiful to look at, is going to make such a difference for the people in Zimbabwe.
 It’s mind blowing!”